 ATDD acceptance tests are written from the user’s external point of view – an expression of the requirements for the application, in plain language, that can be turned into automated acceptance tests.
-ATDD can borrow the Given-When-Then syntax of BDD, but the focus with ATDD is on meeting the needs of the user, which is more in tune with the user story than simply focusing on expected behavior.
+ATDD can borrow the Given-When-Then syntax of BDD, but ATDD focuses on meeting the user’s needs, which is more in tune with the user story than simply focusing on expected behavior.

-ATDD vs TDD?
 In both cases, we set up test cases before development.
-However, TDD is very technical, written in code, while ATDD defines the requirement of the feature, in plain language.
-TDD asks the question of “are we building the thing right?” at a granular level, while ATDD asks the question “are we building the right thing?”
-Success in TDD is based on meeting a functional requirement while success in ATDD is based on meeting client needs.
+However, TDD is very technical, written in code, while ATDD defines the requirement of the feature in plain language.
+TDD asks, “are we building the thing right?” at a granular level, while ATDD asks, “are we building the right thing?”
+Success in TDD is meeting a functional requirement, while ATDD defines success as meeting client needs.

-ATDD vs BDD?
-While the distinction involves some nuance, BDD is concerned with how a feature behaves while ATDD is focused on defining the requirements of the feature based on the user story before development begins.
+While the distinction involves some nuance, BDD concerns how a feature behaves.
+At the same time, ATDD is focused on defining the requirements of the feature based on the user story before development begins.
 To follow the above example, BDD would ask, “is the thing behaving as expected?”

 Benefits of ATDD

 Agile development helps create a collaborative user-centric environment that focuses on understanding what users want and ensuring timely and quality product development.
-Through the TDD, BDD and ATDD frameworks, Agile teams can leverage articulate processes to capture requirements and test them at low-level (unit tests) and high-level (acceptance tests) to ensure a quality application.
-In the real world, however, organizations face many pressures – competition, time, skill shortages – that make it difficult to make all of this a reality.
+Through the test-driven development approach, Agile teams can leverage articulate processes to capture requirements and test them at low-level (unit tests) and high-level (acceptance tests) to ensure a quality application.
+In the real world, however, organizations face many pressures – competition, time, skill shortages – that make it difficult to realize all of this.

-At Net Solutions, our customer-centric, Agile approach helps get products to market faster with a competitive advantage.
-We bring to the table the business, design, development, and QA skills to help you discover & define, design, and deliver mobile and web apps that meet the needs of your business and your customers.
+Net Solutions is one of the leading agile software development companies whose customer-centric, agile approach helps get products to market faster with a competitive advantage.
+We bring business, design, development, and QA skills to help you discover & define, design, and deliver mobile and web apps that meet your business’s and customers’ needs.